-CIRCULATING AND FILING RECALL MEASURE PETITIONS
+CIRCULATING AND FILING INITIATIVE OR REFERENDUM MEASURE PETITIONS

-(Notes begin on page 4)
+(Notes begin on page 5)

-As a proposer of a recall measure seeking ballot access in the District of Columbia, you are responsible for ensuring that each individual who circulates petitions on behalf of the recall complies with all pertinent rules and regulations regarding petition circulation.
+As a proponent of an initiative/referendum measure seeking ballot access in the District of Columbia, you are responsible for ensuring that each individual who circulates petitions on behalf of the initiative complies with all pertinent rules and regulations regarding petition circulation.
 Each person who circulates petitions must:

-- Be at least 17 years of age and who will be 18 years of age on or before the next general election and either a resident of the District of Columbia or a resident of another jurisdiction who has registered as a petition circulator with the Board prior to circulation of a petition; - Personally circulate each petition sheet for which they sign a circulator's affidavit; - Be in the presence of each person who signs a petition sheet that they sign a circulator's affidavit, and according to the best information available to them, make sure each signature is the genuine signature of the person whose name it purports to be;1 - Inquire whether each signer is a registered voter in the District of Columbia and, if applicable, whether each signer is a registered voter in the same ward or single-member district as the candidate, depending on the office to be recalled; - Complete and sign, under penalties of perjury, the circulator's affidavit on each petition sheet they circulate;2 - Make sure that only one circulator signature is affixed to a single petition sheet and that the dates in the circulator's affidavit do not fall out of range of those of the registered voters who sign the petition sheets; - Ensure that each signer legibly provides all required information, in addition to their signature; and - Adhere to the provisions in the election statute and regulations regarding petition circulation, with the understanding that any circulator who knowingly and willfully violates any such provisions could, upon conviction, be fined up to \$10,000 and/or imprisoned for up to six (6) months.3
+- Be at least 17 years of age and who will be 18 years of age on or before the next general election and either a resident of the District of Columbia or a resident of another jurisdiction who has registered as a petition circulator with the Board prior to circulation of a petition; - Personally circulate each petition sheet for which they sign a circulator's affidavit; - Be in the presence of each person who signs a petition sheet that they sign a circulator's affidavit, and according to the best information available to them, make sure each signature is the genuine signature of the person whose name it purports to be;1 - Inquire whether each signer is a registered voter in the District of Columbia; - Complete and sign, under penalties of perjury, the circulator's affidavit on each petition sheet they circulate;2 - Make sure that only one circulator signature is affixed to a single petition sheet and that the dates in the circulator's affidavit do not fall out of range of those of the registered voters who sign the petition sheets; - Ensure that each signer legibly provides all required information, in addition to their signature; and - Adhere to the provisions in the election statute and regulations regarding petition circulation, with the understanding that any circulator who knowingly and willfully violates any such provisions could, upon conviction, be fined up to \$10,000 and/or imprisoned for up to six (6) months.3

-Important Notice: On January 6, 2026, the DC Council voted on the Petition Administration Clarification Emergency Amendment Act of 2026, which is now undergoing mayoral review.
-The legislation:
+Important Notice: On January 6, 2026, the DC Council voted on the Petition Administration Clarification Emergency Amendment Act of 2026, which was enacted on January 28, 2026.
+The new law: